Gravi80/machine_learning/Part 1 - Data Preprocessing/README.txt

 	Instead of having 1 country column, we will have number of column equals to the number of categories.
 Each column will have either 1 or 0
 	Image : dummy_variables2.png
 	If we are in the France column, it will be 1 if the country is France and 0 if the country is not France.

+	Dummy variables alternatively called as indicator variables take discrete values such as 1 or 0 marking the presence or absence of a particular category.

 Splitting the dataset into Training set and Test set